-- Your immune system mistakes gluten as a threat to the body and, in an attempt to protect the body from the threat, the immune system creates special gluten-fighting antibodies to fight it.
+- Your immune system mistakes gluten as a threat to the body and, in an attempt to protect your body from the threat, it creates special gluten-fighting antibodies to fight it.

-- In the gut, these antibodies causes inflammation and flattening of the tiny, finger-like projections called villi which line the inside of the small bowel.
-The villi are responsible for the absorption of nutrients and minerals from food.
+- In your gut, these antibodies cause inflammation and flattening of tiny, finger-like projections called villi, which line the inside of your small intestine (also known as small bowel).